Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

-Cleanfox isn’t an email client, but it’s a useful app for email users.
-It basically helps you unsubscribe from the likely large number of things you somehow ended up subscribed to.
-You connect your email accounts to the app and it runs through and finds all of your subscriptions.
+Cleanfox isn’t an email client but a helpful app for email users.
+It helps you unsubscribe from the likely many things you somehow subscribed to.
+You connect your email accounts to the app, which runs through and finds all your subscriptions.
 It then unsubscribes you from them if you want it to.
 It can also delete old emails from those subscriptions and help you manage things in other ways.
-It’s a free app and it’s honestly not difficult to use at all.
-Most of the complaints are regarding bugs and bugs do exist, but Cleanfox does what it can and it does work for most.
+It’s a free app, and it’s not difficult to use.
+Most of the complaints are regarding bugs, which exist, but Cleanfox does what it can and works for most.

 Gmail